 English as a Second Language

-The University of Iowa offers English as a Second Language (ESL) instruction in three distinct, but related, programs: ESL credit classes, the Iowa Intensive English Program (IIEP), and the Teaching Assistant Preparation in English program (TAPE).
+The University of Iowa offers English as a Second Language (ESL) instruction in two distinct, but related, programs: ESL credit classes and the Teaching Assistant Preparation in English program (TAPE).

 These programs meet the needs of students whose first language is not English.
 ESL credit classes help students raise their English proficiency so they can complete a degree successfully.
-IIEP provides intensive instruction for students who must raise their English proficiency to gain admission to a university or college.
 TAPE helps students improve their oral competence in English so they may assume classroom teaching responsibilities.

 Programs